2025 Afghanistan–Pakistan conflict: 15 October

 On the same day, Pakistani officials announced that they had carried out a series of precision airstrikes inside Afghanistan targeting several military installations.
 According to the officials, the strikes struck key hideouts of the Taliban and TTP, killing dozens of foreign and Afghan operatives.
 The airstrike in Kabul specifically targeted the headquarters and leadership of anti-Pakistan militants, according to Pakistani officials.
-According to some Afghan sources, Pakistan’s airstrikes in Kandahar struck the Fourth and Eighth Taliban Brigades as well as the Fifth Border Corps, reportedly killing between 15 and 20 Taliban fighters.
-Pakistan also released videos of its air attacks on Taliban's military equipment and checkpoints in Spin Boldak.
-Radio Television Afghanistan confirmed drone attacks in Spin Boldak.
+According to Afghan media sources, Pakistan’s airstrikes in Kandahar struck the Fourth and Eighth Taliban Brigades as well as the Fifth Border Corps, reportedly killing between 15 and 20 Taliban fighters.

+Pakistan released video footage of its air attacks on Afghan military positions during the conflict, including the Durrani Camp, Manojba Camp Battalion Headquarters, Manojba Camp-2, and the Ghaznali Headquarters adjacent to the Nushki district in Balochistan province.
+Radio Television Afghanistan (RTA) confirmed Pakistani drone strikes in Spin Boldak.
 BBC Verify also confirmed a video of a Pakistani munition striking an Afghan military vehicle in Spin Boldak.
-Abdul Ghafoor Abed, a journalist for Radio Television Afghanistan, was killed and another individual was injured during crossfire in Spin Boldak.
-In Kandahar, locals reported airstrikes on an Afghan military base in Spin Boldak and two additional strikes on targets in the Aino Mina settlement.
+Abdul Ghafoor Abed, a journalist for RTA, was killed and another individual was injured during crossfire in Spin Boldak.
+In Kandahar, locals reported airstrikes on an Afghan military base and two additional strikes on targets in the Aino Mina settlement.
 Afghan security personnel sealed off access to Aino Mina, preventing anyone from entering the area.
 Afghan state media reported that a number of civilians were killed in the Pakistani airstrikes in Kandahar.

 In Kabul, a resident reported hearing four large explosions, with blasts continuing intermittently every few minutes.
 Several residents reported hearing the sound of fighter jets flying overhead just moments before the explosions.
 Residents state that the Lulu Tower, a residential building, and another building were targeted in the airstrikes.
 According to locals, some Taliban officials may have been living in the tower's apartments.
 Afghan officials dismissed any new reports airstrikes in Afghanistan and attributed the explosions to an oil tanker blast.

+The National Resistance Front of Afghanistan conducted an attack on 15 October, assassinating Qari Bashir, the deputy head of the Taliban's Propagation of Virtue and the Prevention of Vice in Kunduz.